10 Best Free Project Management Tools to Boost Team Efficiency in 2025

 • Standard

-• Includes everything in Free Forever plan, plus
+• Includes all in the Free Forever plan, plus

 • Views: calendar, timeline, table, dashboard, and map